↑

 Need To Know

-• The directions on the package instruct you to cook the oats for eight minutes, but I prefer mine slightly undercooked to prevent them from becoming mushy.
+• The directions on the package say to cook the oats for 8 minutes, but I prefer mine slightly undercooked to prevent them from becoming mushy.
 If you like creamy, thicker oats, cook them for a few more minutes, adding additional liquid as needed.

-• I also prefer my oats on the looser side and not too thick, so I typically add additional almond milk after I take it off the heat.
+• I also prefer my oats on the looser side, not too thick, so I typically add more almond milk after I take it off the heat.
 Depending on your preferred consistency, you may need more or less liquid.

 That’s it, friends!
 I hope you enjoy this higher-protein pumpkin spice oatmeal recipe!